Christiane Vulpius: Biography

 Vulpius spent her childhood in Luthergasse, one of the oldest parts of Weimar.
 Her paternal ancestors had been academics for several generations.
 On her mother's side, she came from a family of artisans.
-Her father, Johann Friedrich Vulpius, who worked as an archivist (i.e., file copyist) in Weimar, had studied law for a few semesters but then dropped out of college.
+Her father, Johann Friedrich Vulpius (1725–1786), who worked as an archivist (i.e., file copyist) in Weimar, had studied law for a few semesters but then dropped out of college.
 His position was poorly paid, and the family lived in difficult circumstances with six children.
-Her father sacrificed everything to enable his oldest son Christian August to pursue his education; he would grow up to become a writer of popular historical novels and plays.
+Her father sacrificed everything to enable his eldest son, Christian August, to pursue his education; who would later become a writer of popular historical novels and plays.

 After her father got fired from his job, Vulpius was forced to work as a maid.
-She was employed in a small Weimar cleaning workshop owned by Caroline Bertuch, in a house owned by her brother Friedrich Justin Bertuch, a well-known a publisher and patron of the arts.
-Vulpius was not a regular worker, but was one of the "idle middle-class girls" (unbeschäftigten Mädchen der mittleren Classen) employed there.
+She was employed in a small Weimar cleaning workshop owned by Caroline Bertuch, in a house owned by her brother Friedrich Justin Bertuch, a well-known publisher and patron of the arts.
+Vulpius was not a regular worker but was one of the "idle middle-class girls" (unbeschäftigten Mädchen der mittleren Classen) employed there.

 Through various requests for help, Johann Wolfgang von Goethe knew about the family's troubles.
-On 13 July 1788, the 39 year old Goethe met the 23 year old Vulpius in the Park an der Ilm, where she handed him a petition on behalf of her brother Christian August.
+On 13 July 1788, the 39-year-old Goethe met the 23-year-old Vulpius in the Park an der Ilm, where she handed him a petition on behalf of her brother Christian August.
 Goethe later advocated several times for his future brother-in-law.

 That summer, Goethe and Vulpius began a passionate love affair.
 Their happiness inspired Goethe to write his cheerful and erotic poems, beginning with the Roman Elegies — which reflect not only Goethe's Italian Journey from 1786 to 1788, but also his relationship with Vulpius — and ending with the poem "Found" ("Once to the forest I went alone...").

 On 25 December 1789, their first child, Julius August Walther von Goethe, was born.
 Four other children followed, all of whom died as infants: a son — either stillborn or dying immediately after birth — (14 October 1791); Caroline (born 24 November 1793, died 4 December 1793, aged 10 days); Carl (born 1 November 1795, died 18 November 1795, aged 17 days); and Catharina (born and died 18 December 1802).

 The unmarried couple faced rejection on many fronts.
 The Weimar court and society (especially Bettina von Arnim-Brentano) dismissed the relationship as illegitimate and improper.
 At one point, Goethe had to leave his house — known as the "Frauenplan House" (Haus am Frauenplan) — in the center of Weimar and temporarily move to the Jägerhaus on Marienstraße because of the scandal.